-For over twenty years, Connecticut Training and Consulting Institute (CTTCI) has been providing “Proactive training solutions” for corporations, healthcare organizations, and public safety services.
+For over twenty five years, Connecticut Training and Consulting Institute (CTTCI) has been providing “Proactive training solutions” for corporations, healthcare organizations, and public safety services.
 Click here for Corporate Overview.

 What We Do

 As a regionally recognized leader in training and consulting services, CTTCI is a full-service OSHA and occupational safety and health training, management, and consulting center with a hands-on approach to safety in the workplace.

 CTTCI specializes in written safety programs – emergency action plans – HazMat / RCRA / DOT training – OSHA compliance audits – general industry and construction standards – EMS training – leadership enrichment – personal improvement – professional improvement – corporate SWOT analysis – lean process improvement and much more.

 We offer onsite training as well as classroom-based services at our 2,500 sq. ft. training center in Portland, CT.

 Our instructors prepare all of our training programs, tailoring training materials to fit your organization’s specific needs while offering convenient scheduling to minimize interference with productivity.

 Robert Ziegler knows first-hand about the dangers of on-the-job injuries; he also has a knack for finding positive solutions to potentially devastating problems.